-Article 10 (Data protection and data sovereignty)
+Article 11 (Data protection and data sovereignty)

 - (1) Every person has the right to protection of their data and to privacy. - (2) Every person has the right to determine how their data are used.
-Personal data may be collected and processed only in good faith and for pre-determined purposes, where this is necessary to achieve the objectives of the contractual relationship in question and consent has been given in advance, or on the basis of the law.
+Personal data may be collected and processed only for pre-determined purposes, consent has been given in advance, or on the basis of the law.
 Consent must be given explicitly and in full knowledge of the facts.
-Contractual relationships must be fair and transparent. - (3) The upholding of these rights shall be monitored by an independent body. - (4) Providers of services or products may only collect and process data required to achieve the purpose for which the data in question is needed.
-The principles of privacy by design and privacy by default shall be upheld.
+Contractual relationships must be fair and transparent.

-Article 11 (Informational self-determination)
+Article 12 (Informational self-determination)